jamiejennings/rosie-pattern-language/doc/rpl.md

 	Rosie>
     ```

 **IMPORTANT NOTE:** Debugging grammars using the `-debug` command line option is not currently supported.
 Even worse, the syntax error reporting for grammars is atrocious.
-This is on the TO DO list.
+This is on the TO DO list and will be addressed soon.

 ### Expressions